ChristianSi/lytspel/README.md

     pronunciation, e.g. «a suspect, to sus'pect; a recoard, to ri'coard; a houss, to hous» ‹a suspect, to suspect; a record, to record; a house, to house›.

+  * Normally Lytspel doesn't use double consonants, except in those cases where a double consonant is spoken differently than a single one (e.g.
+    «ss» spoken /s/ in certain contexts where «s» is spoken /z/).
+However, double consonant can also occur if they belong to different parts of a compound or if one belongs to a prefix or suffix and the other to the base word, e.g. «toatelli, suuper'reejennel, un'nececeri» ‹totally, superregional, unnecessary›.

 Irregular words: